 The Obama Administration, particularly in its first year, sought to allay Iran's long-standing suspicions that the main U.S. goal is to unseat the Islamic regime in Iran.
 Iran's suspicions of U.S. intentions are based on the widespread perception that the United States has hoped, and at times sought, to promote regime change since the 1979 Islamic revolution.
-The United States provided some funding to anti-regime groups, mainly pro-monarchists, during the 1980s.
-The George W. Bush Administration's attraction to this option was discussed above.
+The United States provided some funding to anti-regime groups, mainly pro-monarchists, during the 1980s.68 The George W. Bush Administration's attraction to this option was discussed above.
 Stated Obama Administration policy is not to change Iran's regime, but to alter its behavior to abide by international norms of foreign policy and human rights practices.

 The 2009 domestic unrest in Iran complicated Iran policy for the Obama Administration because it represented, for perhaps the first time since 1979, that the Islamic regime in Iran might be vulnerable to overthrow.
 However, the Administration, seeing no opportunity to intervene in Iran to achieve that outcome, sought to preserve the possibility of a nuclear agreement with Iran while expressing support for human and political rights demanded by the Green Movement.
 As 2009 progressed, the statements of President Obama and other U.S. officials became progressively more critical of the regime.
-On December 28, 2009, President Obama expressed forthright support for the opposition outright by saying, in regard to the unrest in Iran, "Along with all free nations, the United States stands with those who seek their universal rights."
-With the protests absent in Iran for nearly a year, Secretary of State Clinton reiterated this position on September 19, 2010, but said the United States needs take care not to be so overtly supportive as to make the Iranian opposition appear as "stooges" of the United States.
+On December 28, 2009, President Obama expressed forthright support for the opposition outright by saying, in regard to the unrest in Iran, "Along with all free nations, the United States stands with those who seek their universal rights."69 With the protests absent in Iran for nearly a year, Secretary of State Clinton reiterated this position on September 19, 2010, but said the United States needs take care not to be so overtly supportive as to make the Iranian opposition appear as "stooges" of the United States.

 In 2011, the Administration reevaluated its stance on the Green Movement in the context of the broader Middle East uprisings.
-Statements by Secretary Clinton and the National Security Council condemned Iran's use of force against protesters and accused Iran of hypocrisy for supporting demonstrations in Egypt while preventing similar free expression inside Iran.
-Many observers noted that President Obama's 2011 Nowruz address (delivered March 20, the eve of
+Statements by Secretary Clinton and the National Security Council condemned Iran's use of force against protesters and accused Iran of hypocrisy for supporting demonstrations in Egypt while preventing similar free expression inside Iran.70 Many observers noted that President Obama's 2011 Nowruz address (delivered March 20, the eve of Nowruz) was far more explicitly supportive of the Iranian opposition than in past years, mentioning specific dissidents who have been jailed and saying to the "young people of Iran ...
+I want you to know that I am with you."71 Since that statement, the Administration has, as noted below, sanctioned Iranian officials for human rights abuses in Iran and for assisting Syria with its crackdown against demonstrations.
+In his speech to the U.N.
+General Assembly on September 21, 2011, President Obama said "In Iran, we've seen a government that refuses to recognize the rights of its own people."
+These statements and steps stop short of constituting a policy of "regime

-&lt;sup>68 CRS conversations with U.S. officials responsible for Iran policy.
+68 CRS conversations with U.S. officials responsible for Iran policy.
 1980-1990.
 After a period of suspension of such assistance, in 1995, the Clinton Administration accepted a House-Senate conference agreement to include \$18-\$20 million in funding authority for covert operations against Iran in the FY1996 Intelligence Authorization Act (H.R.
 1655, P.L.
 104-93), according to a Washington Post report of December 22, 1995.
 The Clinton Administration reportedly focused the covert aid on changing the regime's behavior, rather than its overthrow.

-&lt;sup>69 White House, Office of the Press Secretary.
+69 White House, Office of the Press Secretary.
 "Statement by the President on the Attempted Attack on Christmas Day and Recent Violence in Iran."
 December 28, 2009.